Drugs A to Z

 What are “Party Drugs”/MDMA/Ecstasy?

-In Australia, MDMA/Ecstasy are also known as E, pills, caps, pingers, M&M, doopa, love drug, disco biscuits, XTC, X and eccy.
+In Australia, MDMA/Ecstasy are also known as E, pills, caps, pingers, M&M, doopa, love drug, disco biscuits, XTC, X, eccy, ekky, or molly.

 "Party Drugs" is a term used to describe a range of illegal drugs sold as tablets (“pills”) or capsules (“caps”).
 Ecstasy is the common name for a drug called MDMA, which is usually sold as a pill or capsule, although it can also come in powder or crystal form.
 When sold as a pill, a logo is typically stamped on the tablet, but this is no guarantee of quality or purity.
 For example, two pills that look the same may have very different effects as they can have different ingredients.